Zac Gnadinger

 Pollinators play a critical role in maintaining a healthy ecosystem.

-However, many of their populations have been declining in recent years due to habitat loss and other factors.
+However, many of their populations have declined in recent years due to habitat loss and other factors.

 Fortunately, Kentucky is home to a diverse array of native flowers that provide valuable resources for pollinators, such as food, shelter, and breeding grounds.

-In this post, we'll introduce you to 17 Kentucky native flowers that support pollinators.
-We also include how many pollinators rely on them, which was drawn from studies done by Douglas Tallamy and Jarrod Fowler.
+This post will introduce you to 17 Kentucky native flowers that support pollinators.
+We also include how many pollinators rely on them, drawn from studies done by Douglas Tallamy and Jarrod Fowler.

 Let's dive in and discover the beauty and importance of these native flowers in supporting our pollinator friends.